Just shy of 34 feet long, this luxury diesel pusher offers nearly everything the “big boys” do.

 Immediately behind the dinette is a 48-inch Sony LED TV mounted on a power lift.
 The New Aire’s entertainment system is top quality, with an additional 40-inch Sony LED TV in the bedroom and a Sony 40-inch LED TV in the outside entertainment center.
 All locations include Bose sound bars; the bedroom TV is paired with a Blu-ray player.
 (Another Blu-ray player is in the living area.)
 A roof-mounted Winegard Rayzar Automatic TV antenna takes the hassle out of finding off-air broadcast stations and locks onto them with a strong signal.
 A wide choice of satellite dishes is available; this coach featured an in-motion dome.

-The coach also was equipped with Winegard’s optional Cellular In Motion Wi-Fi, which requires a subscription through Winegard to provide a wireless hotspot and router wherever you travel.
+The coach also has Winegard’s optional Cellular In Motion Wi-Fi, which requires a subscription through Winegard to provide a wireless hotspot and router wherever you travel.
 The standard system is the Wi-Fi Ranger SkyPro Pack router, which grabs an available Wi-Fi signal and rebroadcasts it securely through the coach for all wireless computer devices.
 The New Aire also features internet connectivity to allow remote access to your motorhome for monitoring and adjusting system settings, locking and unlocking the entry door, accessing the cameras, etc.

-The galley is finished with a solid-surface countertop, a base cabinet unit, and overhead cabinets.
+The galley has a solid-surface countertop, a base cabinet unit, and overhead cabinets.
 A 30-inch microwave-convection oven resides overhead.
 A single-basin stainless-steel sink is recessed into the countertop, as is an induction cooktop; removable covers come with both.
 A large, stainless-steel residential refrigerator with French doors and a pull-out freezer drawer stands next to the galley workspace and has an in-door dispenser for ice and cold water.
 On the other side of the fridge is a sizable pantry with pull-out drawers.
 An optional dishwasher drawer can be ordered.
 The galley area contains a Fan-Tastic Vent fan with rain sensor and a wooden louvered cover.

 Immediately opposite the galley, on the wall facing the sofa, is an attractive dry bar for entertaining or serving.